kianmeng/MongooseIM/doc/modules/mod_bosh.md

  * **Default:** `30`
  * **Example:** `inactivity = 30`

-Maximum allowed inactivity time for a BOSH connection.
+Maximum allowed inactivity time (in seconds) for a BOSH connection.
 Please note that a long-polling request is not considered to be an inactivity.

 ### `modules.mod_bosh.max_wait`